Fearing 3 teens abducted, Israel escalates W.Bank search with Abbas help

 Hebron is a Hamas stronghold whose militants have at times eluded Israeli crackdowns.
 An Israeli soldier was killed while patrolling the city last September.
 The army described that as an attack by a Palestinian sniper who has yet to be captured.

-Israeli Prime Minister Benjamin Netanyahu, who planned to convene his security cabinet after the Jewish sabbath ended on Saturday night to discuss the crisis, said he would hold Abbas's administration responsible for the fate of the three.

-Netanyahu called off U.S.-brokered peace talks with Abbas over his reconciliation with Hamas, which controls the Gaza Strip and has waged occasional shelling wars against Israel.
+Netanyahu called off U.S.-brokered peace talks with Abbas over his reconciliation with Hamas, which controls Gaza and has waged occasional shelling wars against Israel.

 One of the three missing Israelis is a dual U.S. citizen, a person briefed on the investigation told Reuters.

-(Writing by Dan Williams; Additional reporting by Ali Sawafta and Nidal al-Mughrabi; Editing by Raissa Kasolowsky)
+(Writing by Dan Williams; Additional reporting by Ali Sawafta and Nidal al-Mughrabi; Editing by Raissa Kasolowsky and David Evans)